Sophia (Coloman of Hungary's daughter)

 Sophia was the eldest known child of King Coloman of Hungary and his wife, Felicia of Sicily.
 She was born between 1097 and 1100.
 Her son Saul was the heir presumptive to her childless brother, Stephen II of Hungary.

 Life

-Sophia's is one of the three children and the only daughter of Coloman the Learned whose name was recorded in the chronicles.
+Sophia is one of the three children and the only daughter of Coloman the Learned whose name was recorded in the chronicles.
 Her mother was Felicia of Sicily, her father's first wife.
 As her parents' marriage took place in 1097, Sophia could not have been born before that year.
 According to Kristó, "it is beyond doubt" that she was named after her paternal grandaunt.
-Her brothersStephen and Ladislauswere born in 1101.
+Her brothers, twins Stephen and Ladislaus, were born in 1101.